Kate Millett: The 1980s through 2000s

 In 1980, Millett was one of the ten invited artists whose work was exhibited in the Great American Lesbian Art Show at the Woman's Building in Los Angeles, although Millett identified as bisexual.
 Millett was also a contributor to On the Issues magazine, and continued writing into the early 2000s.
 She discussed state-sanctioned torture in The Politics of Cruelty (1994), bringing attention to the use of torture in many countries.

 Millett was involved in the controversy resulting from her appearance on a UK television programme called After Dark.
 Actor Oliver Reed, who had been drinking during the programme, moved in on her and tried to kiss her.
 Millett pushed him away but reportedly later asked for a tape of the show to entertain her friends.
-Throughout the programme Reed used sexist language.
+Throughout the programme Reed was being especially obnoxious.

 Millett was also involved in prison reform and campaigns against torture.
 Journalist Maureen Freely wrote of Millett's viewpoint regarding activism in her later years: "The best thing about being a freewheeler is that she can say what she pleases because 'nobody's giving me a chair in anything.
 I'm too old, mean and ornery.
 Everything depends on how well you argue.
 In 2012, The Women's Art Colony became a 501(c)3 non-profit organization and changed its name to the Millett Center for the Arts.